Bogan Pride

-Bogan Pride was an Australian comedy television series which first screened on SBS TV in 2008.
-The six-part series created by and starring Rebel Wilson.
-The series centres on the life of a teenage bogan girl.
+Bogan Pride is an Australian comedy television series which first screened on SBS TV in 2008; the six-part series was both created by and starred Rebel Wilson.
+The series centred on the life of a teenage bogan girl.

 Synopsis

 Jennie Cragg (Rebel Wilson) is an overweight girl who lives in Boonelg with her morbidly obese mother Berenice, who is now confined to her living-room chair.
 Her Aunty Cassandra’s gay husband has left her.
 Nick is the extremely good-looking neighbour, and Jennie's best friends are hypochondriac Nigella and the extremely religious Amy Lee.
 Jennie enters a dance competition to pay for her mum’s stomach stapling operation, attempts to impress the boy she has a crush on and get revenge on the school skanks.